 Unless you are a professional counselor, then you cannot help an addict.
 You cannot shame an addict into recovery, and yelling at an addict is not going to accomplish anything positive.
 These are not effective ways of providing addiction help to the person suffering.
 Do not allow an addict to manipulate you into giving them the things they need to perpetuate their addiction.
 Remember your boundaries and be prepared to deny many of the requests the addict makes.
 It can feel emotionally painful at first, but a firm hand is one of the only real methods you have available to help your family member get the help they need.

 It can be difficult to watch a family member go through an addiction.
 If you want to help your family member to fight their addiction, then you need to get your family member to an addiction expert.
-In many instances, the family member will insist that they are not battling an addiction and refuse to get help.
+In many instances, the family member will insist that they are not battling addiction and refuse to get help.
 Intervention counselors are trained professionals who can step in, with the assistance of the family, and help the addict to see the damage they are doing to themselves and their family.
 The ultimate goal of an intervention counselor is to get the addict to a facility that can provide the necessary treatment to beat the addiction.

 Addiction can happen to anyone and at any time.
-It can happen when life seems to be going great, and it can happen when life throws challenges at us.
+It can occur when life seems to be going great, and it can happen when life throws challenges at us.
 Addiction does not just affect the addict; it also affects the addict’s family as well.
 With the love and support of a strong family unit, an addict can recover from their issues and get back to becoming a productive person again.